kazarichuk/mvp-interview/README.md

 ## Deployment

-This project is configured for deployment on Vercel.
+This project is deployed on Vercel.
 To deploy:

-1. Push your changes to the main branch
+1. Push your changes to the `frontend` branch
 2. Vercel will automatically deploy your changes

 ## Environment Variables